Food Quantities

 Milk has a substantial impact on calorie count, with a 67-calorie difference per cup between whole milk (150 calories) and skim milk (83 calories).

-Apply Now: Exactly How Much Cake to Buy for a Crowd (A helpful chart)
+Apply Now: Exactly How Much Green Salad to Buy for Any Group Size

 The Type of Cereal Doesn’t Change Much: